TheSamLePirate/Simulateur-Logique-Nodal/docs/c-language-guide.md

 - Array initializers are supported and fill any missing trailing elements with `0`
 - Use `arr[index]`, not just `arr`
 - Arrays cannot be used like pointer values
+- Array sizes must be constant integers
+- Fixed-size array parameters require a declared array name as the argument
+- Array parameters are copied into the callee and copied back on return
 - `string name = "hello";` creates a zero-terminated array, so `name[0]` is `'h'`
 - There is no automatic bounds checking: `arr[99]` will compile and may corrupt nearby memory